DSpace/RestContract/README.md

 Because the API responds using the HAL Format, we distribute it with an [embedded HAL Browser provided by Spring](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#_the_hal_browser).

 ### Statelessness
-The REST API is [stateless](https://restfulapi.net/statelessness/), meaning the client is responsible for sending any state information to the server when it is needed (there is no session kept on the server between requests).
+The REST API is considered [stateless](https://restfulapi.net/statelessness/), meaning the client is responsible for keeping state information and sending it to the server when it is needed.
+Because the server stores no state (or session) information internally, it will return a "token" (which contains any state information) to the client.
+The client must then return that token in *each subsequent request*, if the client wants that state information preserved.

 #### JSON Web Tokens
-[JSON Web Tokens (JWT)](https://jwt.io/) are used to retain state (and authentication) information between requests.
+[JSON Web Tokens (JWT)](https://jwt.io/) are used to store state (and authentication) information between requests.
+This is the format of token the REST API returns to the client.
+The client should return the JWT to the server in subsequent requests.

 ### ALPS - Application Level Profile Semantics
-While not yet implemented, we expect future support for the ALPS metadata (<http://alps.io/>), so a profile link MUST exists from the root of API.
+**While not yet implemented**, we expect future support for the ALPS metadata (<http://alps.io/>), so a profile link MUST exists from the root of API.
 A profile link as defined in [RFC 6906](<https://tools.ietf.org/html/rfc6906>), is a place to include application level details.
-The ALPS draft spec (http://tools.ietf.org/html/draft-amundsen-richardson-foster-alps-00)
+See the ALPS draft spec (http://tools.ietf.org/html/draft-amundsen-richardson-foster-alps-00)

 ### Spring Technology alignment
 While it's an implementation detail, the new REST API uses many Spring REST (Java) libraries, including: